 Table Stakes: July

-The seven best food and drink openings of the month
+The seven hottest restaurant openings from the past month

 To keep tabs on every Chicago bar and restaurant opening is folly.
 But to keep tabs on the most worthy?
 Yeoman’s work, and we’re proud to do it.
 Thus we present Table Stakes, a monthly rundown of the five (or so) must-know spots that have swung wide their doors in the past thirty (or so).
 Let’s eat!